- Home

 - Be less likely to develop aggressive tendencies

-- No longer be sexually frustrated by pursuing another dog or cat on heat but not being able to reach them.
+- No longer be sexually frustrated by pursuing another dog or cat on heat but not being able to reach them

 Other advantages of desexing

-- Reduced registration fee – create link to next heading section
+- Reduced registration fee

 - You won’t have to house female pets on heat to protect them from males attracted by the scent